arcus/education_modules/regular_expressions_intermediate/regular_expressions_intermediate.md

 * We could indicate that we want two or more letters, excluding other things like spaces, with [`[A-Za-z]{2,}ome\b`](https://regex101.com/r/TdF4kr/1)
 * We could use the special "word character" symbol of `\w` to indicate that letters, numbers, and underscores are what we mean: [`\w{2,}ome\b`](https://regex101.com/r/sh6CV5/1).

-In both of these cases, the matches we get back are the longer words that end in "ome" -- namely, "genome", "exome", and "proteome".
+In both of these cases, the matches we get back are the longer words that end in "ome" -- namely, "genome," "exome," and "proteome."

 <div class = "behind-the-scenes">
 <b style="color: rgb(var(--color-highlight));">Behind the scenes</b><br>